 Another way I stay inspired is by keeping in touch with some of the best writers and content marketers in Asia.
 No better way to stay sharp than by bouncing ideas with those who are out there doing the work, day in day out.

-4. What are some valuable insights would you give to businesses/organisations that are starting up or have been struggling with content marketing?
+4. What insights would you give to businesses/organisations that are starting up or have been struggling with content marketing?

 Businesses tend to think of content marketing as a magic bullet.
 Write a blog post, and it’ll somehow “go viral” and bring in a ton of leads within days.
 But that’s because they’re thinking of content marketing as advertising, where you spend a dollar and get a dollar’s worth of eyeballs.